To determine the concentration of carbamazepine in the blood to establish an appropriate dose and maintain a therapeutic level

 People should not increase, decrease, or stop taking their medication without consulting with their healthcare provider as it can increase the risk of having a seizure and may affect other medications being taken.
 Dosage determinations and adjustments must be evaluated on a case-by-case basis.

 Likewise, people should tell their healthcare providers about any other prescription drugs, over-the-counter medicines, or herbal supplements being taken.
 A very long list of prescription medicines may interact dangerously with carbamazepine.
-Among these are commonly prescribed medications including warfarin, fluoxetine and other antidepressants, isoniazid, theophylline, erythromycin, ethosuximide, and benzodiazepines.
+Among these are commonly prescribed medications, including warfarin, fluoxetine and other antidepressants, isoniazid, theophylline, erythromycin, ethosuximide, and benzodiazepines.
 Carbamazepine can also affect or be affected by over-the-counter medications such as acetaminophen and by herbal supplements such as St. John's wort.
-Do not begin taking a new medication without consulting your health practitioner.
+Do not begin taking a new medication without consulting your healthcare practitioner.

 The metabolism of carbamazepine can be increased by drugs such as phenobarbital, primidone, and phenytoin, decreasing carbamazepine concentrations in the blood.
 Some of these drugs may also require monitoring with other blood tests because the plasma concentrations may be decreased.